hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_wallpaper_with_a_single_line_drawing_of_e669223e-9047-4468-bf64-85fdc52183df-0_3.content.md

 <!--font:Inter-->

-# CyberArt: Where Tech Meets Art.
+# CyberArt: Tech Meets Art

 Welcome to CyberSpace, where we believe that art and technology can coexist to create something truly unique.
 Our minimalist artwork collection features a striking single-line drawing of a cyborg in bold colors like bright red or blue, perfect for adding a futuristic touch to your digital world.